artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 - Compile with -O1:
     - The function is very simple.
 Explain what it does and why it is so simple.

-Replace the previous code for the following one, in which the input integer number is generated randomly.
+OPTIONAL: Replace the previous code for the following one, in which the input integer number is generated randomly.
 Analyze the assembly functions generated with different optimization levels (-O0, -O1, -O2, -O3, -Os), and explain the differences between them and with respect to the previous code.
 Analyze the simulation of each scenario in Ripes.

 ```
 #include <stdio.h>